 I had never really totally hand appliqued a quilt before.
 Oh, I had fiddle-faddled with applique in the past but now I wanted to grow up and join the big girls; those clever girls who hand appliqued the most amazing quilts.
 I wanted to step out of my comfort zone and design, hand applique and hand quilt a flower garden quilt of my very own.
 Somebody else's pattern didn't interest me.
 I didn't want to copy anyone else's work, I just wanted to go with the flow and see where my playing took me.
 And, I must say that at the beginning the thought "what am I doing??" did cross my mind.....but only fleetingly. =)

 A Stroll Through Pete's Garden, quilt is a happenstance quilt.
 I say this because at every juncture I just happened upon the very fabric I was looking for.
-I wanted to evoke an impressionist feeling to this quilt as Pete's garden brings to mind an impressionist garden......and my favourite artist is Monet.
-I adore the Impressionist artists.
+I wanted to evoke an impressionist feeling to this quilt as Pete's garden brings to mind an impressionist garden.
+I adore the artists of the Impressionist era; my favourite artist being Monet.
 It was a happy day indeed when I happened upon the soft green fabric with just the hint of smudges of tiny watercolour flowers for the grass, and the sky of soft painterly, batik dancing in pastel shades, reminiscent of those soft, whispering, early morning misty skies that greet me as the sun rises each day.
 The backing fabric was a serendipitous find.
 The daffodils and all the other spring flowers dancing all over is perfect.
 The border fabric, too, of blue and lilac hydrangeas dancing around the flower garden is pure serendipity.

 Morning after morning awoke; and I designed and played with freezer paper, glue; fabric flowers, butterflies, bees, birds; all magically finding their way onto my quilt.
 Time marched on.
 The procession of the seconds, the minutes, the hours; slipped into days, weeks, months, seasons....and yes, years.
 I stitched on.
 Contented.
 Always thinking.
 Always designing.
 Sometimes wondering if the last tiny hand stitch would ever be stitched.
 As I looked outside my window the changing garden inspired me.
 Why, the flowers flourishing on the quilt are those which bloom in the garden, during the seasons of spring and summer.
 A magical packet of flower seeds sprinkled onto the quilt and before my very eyes the garden grew.
 The fabric flowers began to bloom.
 Cosmos, daffodils, anemones, granny bonnets, pansies, daisies, tulips, foxgloves, hydrangeas, water lilies, and my arch nemesis, the wisteria!
 Gosh, the wisteria was a pain in the royal proverbial, but it was essential that the wisteria panicle flowers cascaded from the top of the quilt.
 I suppose the crowning glory, if you like.
 It didn't matter one iota that each wisteria flower took an age to fashion.
 Pete's garden evokes an impressionist feel, as does A Stroll in Pete's Garden.
 Care to take a stroll around and see A Stroll Through Pete's Garden quilt sashaying happily amongst the flowers which were the inspiration??